Oladipupoak/Oladipupoak/README.md

 - 🔭 I’m currently working on my **BSc in Computer Science**
-- 👯 I’m working on personal projects.
+- 👯 I’m working on the Glidee mobile app & other personal projects.
 - 😊 I’m seeking help with open-source projects, hackathons, internships, and entry-level opportunities.
 - 💼 Job interests: Software Engineer and Mobile Developer(Junior or Entry-level positions)
 - 📫 How to reach me **oladipupoakinyan@gmail.com**